stayawayinesctec/dp3t-docker/README.md

     ./keycloak/create.sh
     ./tests/get.sh
     ./tests/post.sh
+    ./prometheus/prometheus.yml

 Many parameters of each web-service can be changed in application properties files in `./authcodews` and `./backendws`.

+Prometheus is available at port 9090.
+Configuration assumes that hosts are running node-exporters in port 9100 and that docker daemon is exposing metrics at port 9323.

 Secrets (keys and passwords) are managed as volumes mounted from the `./secrets` folder.
 You cam also opt to deploy in swarm-mode with a local registry and using `docker-compose-swarm.yml` after loading secrets with: